Building Outside the Blocks

 BOB is an Approach

-Rather than resist the blocks of school- timetables, expectations, curriculum- I began to build outside them.
-That’s how Building Outside the Blocks (BOBs) was born: a project-based framework where students grow skills, share their stories, and learn deeply over time.
+Rather than resist the blocks of school timetables, expectations, and curriculum, I began to build outside them.
+That’s how Building Outside the Blocks (BOBs) was born: an educational framework grounded in project-based learning where students grow skills, share their stories, and learn deeply over time.
 BOBs create time-released, student-driven opportunities that allow learners to iterate, connect, and find their voice within and beyond the classroom.
 They are projects rooted in humanity—where identity and skill-building meet.

-But as I watched these projects transform student learning, I recognized something equally important: educators need these spaces too.
+But as I watched these project-based learning initiatives transform student engagement, I recognized something equally important: educators need these spaces too.
 They need autonomy, meaningful connection, and time to reflect—not just tools to survive, but practices that help them thrive.

 The Mentoree creates ecosystems of relational professional learning through 1:1 mentorship, group learning, self-directed training, and systems-wide consulting.
 It invites educators to grow on their own terms, with intentional support that centers well-being, identity, and efficacy.